 This is one of the many rewards of being a teacher – the fact that you’re sort of naturally brought together with the people who appear as if they were simply meant to be part of your life.

 There are many more rewards of being a teacher however, one of which is suggested by the fact that I’ve personally never heard a fellow teacher complaining about just how much of brats the kids in their class are.
-And that’s just it – we always refer to them as “my children,” something which tends to naturally rub off on the community because when someone you know asks how you are, it’s almost always followed by “…and how are your kids / children?”
+And that’s just it – we always refer to them as “my children,” something which tends to naturally rub off on the community because when someone you know asks how you are, it’s almost always followed by “…and how are your kids/children?”
+This sense of ownership and care for our students is ingrained in us, reflecting the rewarding nature of being a teacher.

 We get extended holidays too as part of the many rewards of being in the teaching profession, albeit much deserved because of all the marking we have to do and all the mentally draining work that comes with essentially assuming the role of the parent every day of the week, during regular working hours.